 Following the four ‘musical boxes’ of the Genesis reissue campaign, The Movie Box (released in late 2009) contains five official concert videos on DVD.
-Well, to be more precise, it comes with four concerts (Three Sides Live, The Mama Tour, Live at Wembley Stadium, and The Way We Walk) and a bonus disc, plus one empty jewel case for the fan to store their already purchased When in Rome video.
-(Just as the box of live albums didn’t include the contemporaneous Live Over Europe set.)
+To be more precise, it comes with four concerts (Three Sides Live, The Mama Tour, Live at Wembley Stadium, and The Way We Walk) and a bonus disc, plus one empty jewel case for the fan to store their already-purchased When in Rome video (just as the box of live albums didn’t include the contemporaneous Live Over Europe set).
 These films, beginning with 1981’s Three Sides Live, all feature the lineup of Tony Banks, Phil Collins, Mike Rutherford, Daryl Stuermer, and Chester Thompson.
-Earlier Genesis concert films are available as DVD bonuses in preceding reissues, so it’s not like they were trying to write Peter Gabriel or Steve Hackett out the group’s live story.
+Earlier Genesis concert films are available as DVD bonuses in preceding reissues, so it’s not like they were trying to write Peter Gabriel or Steve Hackett out of the group’s live story.
 Besides, watching Peter traipse through “Supper’s Ready” at Shepperton admittedly appeals to less of the general public than watching Phil dancing to “That’s All”.
 Or maybe not...

-My goal here is to record comments on the movies themselves, all of which I’d seen in years past and now have had a steady chance to re-evaluate.
-I don’t have much commentary on technical aspects like film restoration and surround mixes, but as per my disclaimer with the Genesis remix boxsets, one can find such matters covered by diligent reviewers elsewhere, though I can generally state that the stereo sound improves upon previous editions and the video is fine to me.
-So grab some popcorn, have a sip of Pan-Galactic Gargle Blaster, and let’s dim the lights.
+My goal here is to comment on the movies themselves, all of which I’d seen in years past and now have had a steady chance to re-evaluate.
+I don’t have much commentary on technical aspects like film restoration and surround mixes, but as per my disclaimer with the Genesis remix boxsets, one can find such matters covered by diligent reviewers elsewhere, though I can generally state that the stereo sound improves upon previous editions and the video is fine.
+So grab some popcorn, sip a Pan-Galactic Gargle Blaster, and dim the lights.

 Initially coinciding with the live album of the same name, this concert movie dates from the 1981 tour.
-I first saw it during my formative Genesis period about twenty years ago and it’s been my favorite ever since.
+I first saw it during my formative Genesis period and it’s been my favorite ever since.
 In fact, getting it on DVD was the main reason I bought the Movie Box in the first place.
-It’s a typical concert flick of the time in that the performance is chopped up and often interrupted for behind the scenes footage, like roadies and techs doing their thing, the band munching in the dressing room, group interviews, and so on.
-(Stifle your groan at the beginning of “In the Cage” when you see someone’s caged pet on the tour bus.
-Ha.)
-But I don’t mind the tangential bits, as it seems 3SL’s goal was to ‘explain’ Genesis at this point in time, though both the strength of their live playing and their new creative methods circa Abacab.
+It’s a typical concert flick of the time in that the performance is chopped up and often interrupted for behind the scenes footage, like roadies and techs doing their thing, the band munching in the dressing room, group interviews, and so on (stifle your groan at the beginning of “In the Cage” when you see someone’s caged pet on the tour bus).
+But I don’t mind the tangential bits, as it seems 3SL’s goal was to ‘explain’ Genesis at this point in time, through both the strength of their live playing and their new creative methods circa Abacab.
 On the former count, the renditions of “Behind the Lines”, “Duchess”, “Abacab”, “Dodo/Lurker”, the “In the Cage” medley, and “Afterglow” form the real pillars of the show, sheltering the lesser likes of “No Reply At All”, “Misunderstanding”, and “Man On the Corner”.
-“Me and Sarah Jane” is okay, though edited, while a rocking “Turn It On Again” has not yet turned into that awful cover-song snippet showcase.
+“Me and Sarah Jane” is okay, while a rocking “Turn It On Again” has yet to turn into an awful cover-song snippet showcase.
 “Who Dunnit” comes across rather silly on stage, but I stand by the fact that the studio version is far cooler than most of its detractors can grasp.

 3SL omits most of the older songs that appeared on the Abacab tour.
-By centering on the Duke/Abacab material, it has a feel all its own and puts a face on the music of this era, which to me is positive and fresh.
-And while the camera work isn’t always perfect, it does capture the band’s energy and pioneering lighting effects.
-The rest of the film may be dated a little bit (though neither residing too obviously in either the 1970s or ‘80s) but the interview segments have some merit and it’s fun overall, at least for me.
+By centering on the Duke/Abacab material, it has a feel all its own and puts a positive and fresh face on the music of this era.
+And while the camera work isn’t always perfect, it captures the band’s energy and pioneering lighting effects.
+The rest of the film may be dated a little bit but the interview segments have merit and it’s fun overall, at least for me.